State estimation of marine vessels affected by waves by unmanned aerial vehicles: RELATED WORKS

-In all approaches discussed above, the gained sensor data need to be processed in real-time to estimate the desired states for fast control loop.
-Most of the approaches address state estimation using the Kalman filter \cite{KalmanFossen, Julier1997728, kalman1960new, usv_navigation_ukf, Malyuta2019, ukf_ras}.
-The Kalman filter fuses measurements from different sensors to obtain accurate state estimation of a given system \cite{Haykin20011001, ribeiro2004kalman}, and further requires a mathematical model of such a system to estimate its states.
-The full 6 \ac{DOF} nonlinear mathematical models of \ac{USV} are presented in \cite{Fossen1994, Fossen2002, Fossen2011}.
+The full 6 \ac{DOF} nonlinear mathematical models of \ac{USV} are presented in \citep{Fossen2011, Fossen2002, Fossen1994}.
 These works also present linearization of the nonlinear \ac{USV} model and discuss the methods for wave motion filtering.
 However, the estimation of the \ac{USV} states with 6 \acp{DOF} in waves is not presented.
-The approach \cite{KalmanFossen} uses a simplified 3 \ac{DOF} linear model based on \cite{Fossen1994, Fossen2002, Fossen2011} for positioning and heading control.
-The 3 \ac{DOF} mathematical \ac{USV} models consisting of planar position and heading are also considered in \cite{tomera2012nonlinear, Wang2021_observer, Wirtensohn2016518, Xu2020_vision}.
+The approach \citep{KalmanFossen} uses a simplified 3 \ac{DOF} linear model based on \citep{Fossen2011, Fossen2002, Fossen1994} for positioning and heading control.
+The 3 \ac{DOF} mathematical \ac{USV} models consisting of planar position and heading are also considered in \citep{Wang2021_observer, Xu2020_vision, Wirtensohn2016518, tomera2012nonlinear}.
 As discussed later, the 3 \ac{DOF} state estimation is not sufficient in harsh conditions as the heave motion and roll and pitch angles are not observable by these approaches.
+Instead of relying on rigorous mathematical models, probabilistic models and reinforcement learning techniques can be employed \citep{xia2024EstimatingLyapunovRegion, cui2022FilteredProbabilisticModel, cui2021AutonomousBoatDriving}.
+However, these methods typically require extensive learning data, numerous training trials, or iterative processes.
+Additionally, they are generally more computationally demanding compared to classical methods.